Our guide to the Maldives

 Whether you choose between beach or "over-water" living, the accommodation at Niyama is the epitome of luxurious lagoon living.
 Surrounded by crystal clear water, pristine beach or lush vegetation, all the studios, suites and pavilions (excluding some of the beach studios) have their own private pool, are exceptionally spacious and come with fabulous amenities and a private butler.
 With features including outdoor rain showers, in-room delis and complimentary ice cream, it's hard to leave your suite.

 Beachside days.
-Evenings lit by the fiber-optic pool.
 Natural vegetation to enjoy or space to sun worship on expansive decks.
 An oversized tub and private outdoor bathroom.
 His and hers sinks.
 Smooth stones across the water.
 Deli-In to indulge.
 Towels on the pool loungers.
 Swaying curtains or open doors to daylight.
 Privacy meets the open sea.
 Outdoor deep seating for reading or dining.
 Shady palms.
 Hanging lights.
 Secret nooks.
 An ocean for the taking.
 Pool-side terrace days.
 Modern luxe au naturel.
 190 sqm

 |Family Beach Pool Villa||